infracost/infracost/README.md

 Pull requests are welcome!
 For more info, see the [CONTRIBUTING](CONTRIBUTING.md) file.
 For major changes, please open an issue first to discuss what you would like to change.

-Join our chat, we are a friendly bunch and happy to help you get started :) https://discord.gg/rXCTaH3
+[Join our Discord chat](https://discord.gg/rXCTaH3), we are a friendly bunch and happy to help you get started :)

+We're looking for people to help us add new AWS and Google resources and are willing to pay for that.
+Please direct-message alikhajeh1 on our Discord chat to find out more!

 ## License